mistrypragnesh40/MauiExpansionPanel/README.md

 Install this Plugin in your .NET MAUI Project

-Now add following namespace to your content page & replace content page tag with <mauiPopup:BasePopupPage
+Now add following namespace to your content page

 ```
    xmlns:panel="clr-namespace:MauiExpansionPanel.Views;assembly=MauiExpansionPanel"